SMerrony/aghast/README.md

   "scraper",
 ]
 ```
 Every Integration _must_ have an associated `<Integration>.toml` configuration file in the same directory,
 eg. `time.toml`, `daikin.toml`, etc.

 N.B.
 Even if no special configuration is required for an enabled Integration, an empty `<Integration>.toml` configuration file must exist.

+### Secrets and Constants

+You may replace a value that you don't want to share with the special string `"!!SECRET!!"` (even if it is a number).
+AGHAST will then look for the matching value in the `secrets.toml` file.

+Similarly, you can replace a value with `"!!CONSTANT!!"` and it will be fetched from the `constants.toml` file.
+This could be especially useful in Automations, where values could be reused several times.

+Currently, secrets and constants are supported for string, integer and floating-point values.

 ## Running